What is MVP?

 Means “focused”.
 Find the core needs of your potential customers and offer them the solution with a minimum set of features, sidelining irrelevant additions.

 How to determine the required minimum?
 In most cases, we understand the word “minimum” as just the basics, nothing special.
 It could be tricky, because minimum does not mean less-qualified professional specialists for MVP development or that you devote less time for QA testing.
 The mistake would also be to create a poor product or solution that does not solve your customers’ problems.
 Another wrong interpretation is creating something similar to what is already currently in the market.

 There are only two criteria that will make your product viable—people’s readiness to use it and pay for it.

-Although the definitions listed below are no-brainers, too often in real life none of these have been thought through thoroughly before the app goes live.
+Although the definitions of Minimum Viable Product listed below are no-brainers, too often in real life none of these have been thought through thoroughly before the app goes live.